ex0dus-0x/binsec/README.md

 ```
 $ binsec ./out.elf

-[*] Name: ./out.elf

-              Binary Hardening Checks

- Executable Stack (NX Bit)                    true

- FORTIFY_SOURCE                              false

- Position-Independent Executable              true

- Read-Only Relocatables (RELRO)       "Full RELRO"

- Stack Canary                                false
 ```

-You can specify more than one binaries, and a detector will be used on each one:
+You can specify more than one binary, and a detector will be run and display results on each one:

 ```
 $ binsec ./another.mach ./out.elf